swiftlang/swift/README.md

     cd ${SWIFT_BUILD_DIR}
     ninja swift

-This will build the swift compiler, but will not rebuild the standard library or any other target.
+This will build the Swift compiler, but will not rebuild the standard library or any other target.
 Building the `swift-stdlib` target as an additional layer of testing from time to time is also a good idea.
 To build just the standard library, run: